-The two-wheeled motorized transportation device has gained popularity recently.
-Many people enjoy the convenience and ability to move effortlessly through the streets and sidewalks.
+The two-wheeled motorized transportation device, known as a Segway, has gained popularity recently.
+Many people enjoy the convenience and ability to move effortlessly through streets and sidewalks.

 As convenient as the self-balancing device can be, they can also result in serious injuries.
 Know your rights and the steps to take after a Segway accident.

 A Segway can reach up to 12.5 miles per hour.
-The battery-powered electric vehicle is operated by the movement of your body.
+The movement of your body operates the battery-powered electric vehicle.
 Leaning forward will speed up the device and leaning backward will slow it down.

 If the rider’s movements are detected to be erratic, the Segway can shut off automatically.
 The electric vehicle is widely used amongst city tours and even by police officers.
 However, unfamiliarity with a Segway can lead to injuries such as:

 There are many ways one can sustain injuries.
-Not wearing a helmet will make those injuries worse and can even lead to a fatal accident.
-Ironically, the founder of Segway fell to his death while riding the motorized device.
+Not wearing a helmet will make injuries worse and can even lead to a fatal accident.

 According to studies, 44 percent of Segway accidents lead to traumatic brain injuries.
 If you’re on the device, it’s best to wear proper gear to prevent suffering serious injuries.